druce/druce.github.io/_posts/2020-12-06-portfolio-optimization.md

 ```

-Then we draw the frontier with matplotlib:
+Then we draw the frontier with `matplotlib` (same chart as at the top of this post):
 ![Efficient frontier](/assets/2020/efficientfrontier1.png)

 And the transition map: